Kabileshwarankabil/Kabileshwarankabil/README.md

 <h1 align="center">Hi 👋, I'm M.Kabileshwaran</h1>

--  ✋ I am an enthusiastic and curious student about to embark on my journey in Computer Science .
-- My passion for programming and various computer science topics drives me to explore and learn continuously
+### Hello! 👋

+I'm M.Kabileshwaran , a student at the beginning of my journey in Computer Science.
+Currently, I'm a self-study student, but I will soon be pursuing a BSc in Computer Science at university.
+My interests span across various areas of Computer Science, and I'm dedicated to enhancing my skills and knowledge.

+💻 **Programming:** I enjoy writing code and solving problems through different programming languages and paradigms.

+📚 **Self-Study:** I believe in the power of self-learning and have been actively exploring various topics in Computer Science on my own.

+🎓 **Future Studies:** Excited to start my formal education in Computer Science, I look forward to deepening my understanding and working on more complex projects.

+Feel free to explore my repositories and follow along on my journey.
+Let's connect and collaborate on exciting projects!

 - 🌱 I’m currently learning **Data structures and Algorithms**